mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_enable_auto_encryption.rst

                                          mongoc_auto_encryption_opts_t* opts,
                                          bson_error_t* error);

 Enable automatic In-Use Encryption on a :symbol:`mongoc_client_t`.
 Requires libmongoc to be built with support for In-Use Encryption.
-See :doc:`in-use-encryption` for instructions to enable In-Use Encryption in libmongoc.
+See `In-Use Encryption <in-use-encryption_>`_ for instructions to enable In-Use Encryption in libmongoc.

 Automatic encryption is an enterprise only feature that only applies to operations on a collection.
 Automatic encryption is not supported for operations on a database or view, and operations that are not bypassed will result in error.
 To bypass automatic encryption for all operations, bypass automatic encryption with :symbol:`mongoc_auto_encryption_opts_set_bypass_auto_encryption()` in ``opts``.